Bryan Horrigan: Career

-Core Expertise
+Core expertise

-Bryan's published research has been cited by the Queensland Court of Appeal and speeches by high-level judges, as well as in public submissions and reports, parliamentary committee and regulatory reports, law reform commission proposals, and other academic work.
-He has spoken and published internationally in the fields of internationalisation of law, judicial decision-making, public sector governance, corporate social responsibility, unconscionable business conduct, and good faith in commercial transactions.
+Bryan's research has been cited by the Queensland Court of Appeal, senior judges, parliamentary and regulatory reports, law reform proposals, and academic publications.
+He has spoken and published internationally on topics including international law, judicial decision-making, public governance, corporate social responsibility, unconscionable conduct, and good faith in commerce.

-His book entitled Corporate Social Responsibility in the 21st Century: Debates, Models, and Practices Across Government, Law, and Business was published in 2010 by Edward Elgar Publications, and is frequently cited.
+His 2010 book, Corporate Social Responsibility in the 21st Century, published by Edward Elgar, is frequently cited.